veillette/p5bots/src/p5bots-server/README.md

 3. Write down the port your board is using; you may need it later.

 ### Javascript
 1. Install node & npm if you haven't already; be sure you have node 0.12.x+ and npm 2.0.x+.
-Installing and updating node with [homebrew](http://blog.teamtreehouse.com/install-node-js-npm-mac) is probably the easiest approach.
+Installing nodejs and npm by following these [instructions](http://blog.teamtreehouse.com/install-node-js-npm-windows) is probably the easiest approach.
 You can [update npm using npm](https://docs.npmjs.com/getting-started/installing-node).
 2. Install p5bots server.
 It's easier to use if you do it globally:
 ```
 npm install -g p5bots-server